- Yale Law School (J.D., 1980) Editor of the Yale Law Journal

 - Stanford University (A.B., 1977), with distinction and honors

 David Nimmer is of counsel to Irell & Manella LLP in Los Angeles, California.
-He also served as a visiting Professor at University of California, Los Angeles Law School and Distinguished Scholar at the Berkeley Center for Law and Technology.
+He also serves as Professor from Practice at UCLA School of Law and Distinguished Scholar at the Berkeley Center for Law and Technology.
 In 2000, he was elected to the American Law Institute.

 He received an A.B. with distinction and honors in 1977 from Stanford University and his J.D. in 1980 from Yale Law School, where he served as editor of the Yale Law Journal.

 Prof. Nimmer also served as the Chairman on the Committee on Intellectual Properties Litigation for the American Bar Association from 1989-1992.

 - The Authors Guild, Inc. v.
 Google Inc. Represented Amazon.com in the Southern District of New York as an objector to a class action settlement reached between Google Inc. and authors and publishers who sued for copyright infringement over the Google Books project.

 - Matthew Bender & Co. v.
 West Publishing Co.
 Represented publisher Matthew Bender in the Southern District of New York and Second Circuit in a copyright action eliminating West Publishing Company’s claim to copyright in “star pagination,” in judicial decisions collected in West reporters.

 - Michael Foundation, Inc. v.
 Urantia Foundation.
 Represented publisher in the Western District of Oklahoma and Tenth Circuit in a copyright action vindicating the right of a daughter church to publish a portion of The Urantia Book under the title Jesus: A New Revelation.